clemsos/duang-machine/README.md

 **Meme Machine** is an introduction workshop to writing apps in Javascript.

+A tribute to Digital Folklore - [I Can Has History](http://nm.merz-akademie.de/~helene.dams/icanhashistory/)

 ## Duang

 > **Duang** (Mandarin pronunciation: [twáŋ]; pinyin: duāng; Zhuyin Fuhao: ㄉㄨㄤ) is a Chinese neologism that has become a viral meme despite its meaning being unclear.
 It has become a popular hashtag on Sina Weibo with more than 8 million mentions by the start of March 2015.